umbralcalc/umbralcalc.github.io/_posts/stochadexIV.md

 \end{align}
 $$

-The idea behind this discount factor $\gamma$ is to decrease the contribution of rewards to the optimisation objective (often called the 'expected discounted return' in RL) more and more as the prediction increases into the future.
+The idea behind this discount factor $\gamma$ is to decrease the contribution of rewards to the optimisation objective --- often called the 'expected discounted return' in Reinforcement Learning (RL) --- more and more as the prediction evolves into the future.
 Note also that the state value function is inherently recursively defined, such that

 $$
 \begin{align}